 All of our Nursery staff are qualified and experienced at providing excellent care for your child.
 We believe your child’s development depends on our continuing professional development as childcare practitioners.
 We keep up to date with the latest research and guidance about child development to make sure we are helping your child progress to their full potential.

 We are Ofsted registered and follow the Early Years Foundation Stages (EYFS).
 This means safeguarding and promoting children’s welfare is paramount to our educational approach and relationship with you as care-givers.
 We have a well established ‘key person’ approach in place, providing your child with one-to-one support.
 We also keep intake small so your child gets lots of individual attention.
-Two of our staff are Early Years Teachers (graduates).
+Three of our staff are Early Years Teachers (graduates).

 We believe that parents are the primary educators of their children.
 Therefore, we work in partnership with you and value your contributions towards your child’s learning and development.
 Parents meetings take place every term where you’ll have opportunities to meet with your child’s key person.

 Play helps your child develop their physical, social, emotional and intellectual skills through doing and talking.
 This is the way young children learn to think, and also how they learn to socialise.
 We use a play-based framework that covers a range of play activities which will help your child make progress in these EYFS areas:

 We guide your child to make sense of their physical world and their community through opportunities to explore, observe and find out about people, places, technology and the environment.
 We are proud that the children in our Nurseries in Islington represent the diversity of the local area.
 We explore our rich mix of cultures through practical exercises such as celebrating cultural festivals with fun and creative exercises.
 We also enjoy reading with the use of dual language books.